Round-up of the GLP-1 receptor agonist CV outcome trials

-Four cardiovascular (CV) outcome trials for glucagon-like peptide (GLP)-1 receptor agonists in patients with type 2 diabetes have so far reported their primary findings, with three more expected to report in 2018.
+Five cardiovascular (CV) outcome trials for glucagon-like peptide (GLP)-1 receptor agonists in patients with type 2 diabetes have so far reported their primary findings, with two still to report.

 As stipulated by the regulatory authorities, patients in these trials were randomly assigned to receive the GLP-1 receptor agonists in question versus placebo, with other medications added as needed to control blood glucose, and were followed up for a sufficient duration to demonstrate noninferiority of the active treatment for CV outcomes.

 Here we provide a brief overview of the results published so far and list the trials still in progress.
 Please refer to our feature article for a more in-depth discussion with John Petrie from the University of Glasgow, UK.

 ||N=6068; 100% with recent (≤180 days) acute coronary syndromes

 ELIXA was the first of these trials to publish, in 2015 in The New England Journal of Medicine.
 The statistical design allowed for proof of both noninferiority and, if possible, superiority, based on a 4-point major adverse cardiovascular event (MACE) endpoint of death from CV disease (CVD), nonfatal myocardial infarction, nonfatal stroke, or hospitalization for unstable angina.

 In the event, 13.4% and 13.2% of patients from the lixisenatide and placebo groups, respectively, met the primary outcome, giving a decidedly neutral hazard ratio of 1.02, with individual and secondary endpoints giving similar results.